FREE SHIPPING on purchases over 1,500 CZK 📦

 • relaxation techniques and stress reduction

-In case of more severe symptoms, pharmacological treatment may be recommended .
-The most effective are antidepressants from the group of selective serotonin reuptake inhibitors (SSRIs), or hormonal treatment may be used.
+In cases of more severe symptoms, pharmacological treatment may be recommended.
+Antidepressants from the group of selective serotonin reuptake inhibitors (SSRIs) have proven most effective, or hormonal treatment may be prescribed.

 PMDD has a significant impact on a woman's quality of life.
-If you suspect you may be affected by this disorder, do not hesitate to consult your doctor as soon as possible.
+If you suspect that this disorder affects you, do not hesitate to consult your doctor as soon as possible.

-The earlier you start tracking your cycle and symptoms , the easier it can be to diagnose and find effective relief.
-Keeping a menstrual diary or using an app can help you gain insight into when and how your symptoms occur – and it can also be a valuable resource for your doctor.
+The sooner you track your cycle and symptoms, the easier it can be to diagnose and find effective relief.
+Keeping a menstrual diary or using an app can help you gain an overview of when and how difficulties appear – and it will also be valuable information for your doctor.

 With love